Ina Dillard Russell: Personal life and death

 Russell raised eight sons and seven daughters on the family farm in Winder, Georgia where she also managed several tenant farmers, while her husband pursued his career as a politician.
 Only 13 of her grew to be adults.
 She began her teaching career in the Washington Street School located near Athens, Georgia in 1889 at the third grader level.
 Her husband, Richard was a member on the Washington Street school board.
 It was recognized that Ina sewed more than 200 garments in 1912.
 While her kids were away, she would write them detailed letters.
 It's estimated that she wrote at least 3000 letters during their years of childhood.
 The letters explain how she manage to live a stable life while raising her 15 kids until their adulthood.
-She would typically right these letters in the mornings before her household was awake or in the evenings while everyone was sleeping.
+She would typically write these letters in the mornings before her household was awake or in the evenings while everyone was sleeping.
 In her later years, Ina begin having trouble with her vision.
 Records show that she hired an amanuensis to help treat her vision conflicts.
 Ina was chosen as Georgia's Mother of the year May 11, 1950.
 Her death followed in 1953 from cerebral hemorrhage.
 Burial flags in Georgia dropped to honor her motherhood and work as a wife.